About Mediation

 Ask questions.
 Here are a few important ones:

-• How many divorce mediations have you done?
-Over what time period have you done them?
+• How many divorce mediations have you completed?
+Over how many years?

 • What percentage of your practice is dedicated to divorce mediation?